nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="cors-header-support"></a> CORS Header support

 The CORS headers are supported on search endpoints.
 Check [CORS Documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) for an explanation of CORS headers.
-Custom CORS request headers supported are Echo-Token, Authorization, and Client-Id.
+Custom CORS request headers supported are Authorization and Client-Id.
 Custom response headers supported are CMR-Hits, CMR-Request-Id, X-Request-Id and CMR-Scroll-Id.

 #### <a name="query-parameters"></a> Query Parameters